Toloka/docs/en/guide/concepts/first-project.md

     To learn more, see the [Template Builder Help](../../template-builder/index.md).

-1. In the **Instructions for performers** section, edit the ready-made instructions if needed.
+1. In the **Instructions for Tolokers** section, edit the ready-made instructions if needed.

 1. Click **Create a project**.